-Pallet and small package dimensioning systems are extremely effective at automating the measurement and verification steps involved in the receiving process.
+Pallet and parcel dimensioning systems are extremely effective at automating the measurement and verification steps involved in the receiving process.

 "Warehouses that have implemented dimensioning systems reduced the time spent measuring boxes and/or pallets by at least 68%."

 Dimensioning systems measure pallets and/or boxes, putting the dimensions automatically into the warehouse receipt.
 Some can even be integrated with the scale to allow you to capture dimensions and weight automatically into the receipt.

 Additionally, some dimensioning systems go so far as capturing high-definition digital snapshots of the cargo to allow customers visual proof of the state of their shipment – all in less than 10 seconds.
 See the image below of a pallet dimensioning system in action.

 In most warehouses, the average clerk makes 30+ trips a day back and forth from a fixed station in order to print picking lists and labels or to enter shipment data into a computer.

-Mobile technology gives workers immediate access to systems from anywhere in the warehouse.
+Mobile warehouse technology gives workers immediate access to systems from anywhere in the warehouse.

 Still today, most warehouses continue to use fixed stations to perform basic data entry or to print picking lists and labels.
 Warehouses that do so are inherently inefficient.

-Some mobile technologies that increase warehouse efficiency include: mobile computers, mobile printers, and wearable barcode scanners.
+Some mobile technologies that increase warehouse efficiency include portable computers, mobile printers, and wearable barcode scanners.

 a.
 Mobile Computers

 Robust computing power is no longer confined to desktop computers and servers.
-Warehouses can now find the same reliability, computing power, and standard business applications in mobile computers and rugged tablets.
+Warehouses can now find the same reliability, computing power, and standard business applications in warehouse technologies such as mobile computers and rugged tablets.

 b.
 Mobile Printers

 Mobile printers allow workers the convenience of generating labels from anywhere in the warehouse.
 From the receiving gate to the bay or the loading area, so long as there is a good wireless warehouse network, clerks are able to print labels on site and reduce walking time.

 c.
 Wearable Mobile Computers & Barcode Scanners